chimera-linux/cports/Usage.md

 * `tee`
 * `fakeroot`

+If running a Chimera system, these tools can all be installed with the `base-cbuild-host` metpackage.

 **Your `apk` must be dynamically linked.** This is because it is used together with `fakeroot` (e.g. for `binary-bootstrap`) and a statically linked copy prevents `LD_PRELOAD` from working, which would result in permission issues.